BP's gasoline buying lifts European benchmark to record volumes

-LONDON An unprecedented gasoline buying spree by BP (BP.L) in June lifted trading volumes on Europe's benchmark Argus index to the highest on record, the price reporting agency said on Friday.
+LONDON (Reuters) - An unprecedented gasoline buying spree by BP (BP.L) in June lifted trading volumes on Europe's benchmark Argus index to the highest on record, the price reporting agency said on Friday.

 Trading volumes of Argus Eurobob oxy gasoline barges totaled 449,000 tonnes in June, beating the previous record in March 2016 of 446,000 tonnes, Argus said.